debrawolford/plant-swap/README.md

 * Back-end form validation.
 At the moment the forms are only validated on the front-end which isn't secure.
 * A "Confirm Password" field when registering a new account, at the moment new visitors only need to fill their password in once.
 * A way to soft delete users and posts, so that they are removed from the front-end but remain in the database as inactive.
+* A "Forgot Password" page where users can reset their passwords.
+* A "Support" form, in case users require any assistance.

 [Back to Top](#table-of-contents)